 The University of Ghent is offering Special Research Fund-Doctoral Scholarships for Developing Countries.
 Developing country students are invited to apply for this funding program.

-Applicants are available for Ph.D. students who wish to carry out half of their Ph.D. research at Ghent University and a half at a university in a developing country.
+The educational award is open for candidates from developing countries who wish to carry out half of their PhD research at Ghent University and a half at a university in a developing country.

 User Review( votes)

 Ghent University wishes to support university research groups or research centers in developing countries in their aim to grow into excellent research centers by upgrading local academic personnel.

 Why study at Ghent University?
 Ghent University is a top 100 university and one of the major universities in Belgium.
 Our 11 faculties offer a wide range of courses and conduct in-depth research in both exact and social sciences.
 Ghent University aims to encourage its students to adopt a critical approach within a creative, development-oriented educational and research environment.

 Application Deadline: Applicants must submit all required application materials until February 1, 2022

 The program can be taken in Belgium and Developing Countries